 I'm Not Sure I Can Afford it...

-Each of our facilities takes different forms of insurance and, in addition, every health insurance policy is different from all others.
-You Admissions Advisor will determine your insurance benefits for you and give you options for treatment after benefits are verified.
+Every facility takes different forms of insurance and, in addition, every health insurance policy is different from all others.
+The treatment center you choose will determine your insurance benefits for you and give you options for treatment after benefits are verified.

 What Should I Bring to Treatment?

 This is an important question.
-Each of our facilities maintains different policies on what you can and can't bring to treatment.
+Every treatment center maintains different policies on what you can and can't bring to treatment.
 Most all agree you should bring 3-5 changes of clothes, exercise clothing and tennis shoes, basic toiletries and personal effects.
-If you are on prescription medication, tell your Admissions Advisor.
-Universally banned items include weapons, drugs, alcohol, pornography or any other potentially harmful or offensive material.
+If you are on prescription medication, tell the treatment center representative.
+Universally banned items generally include weapons, drugs, alcohol, pornography or any other potentially harmful or offensive material.

 In many treatment centers it is common for new clients being admitted to have restricted communication with the outside word for days to a few weeks upon entry.
 This is designed to decrease the likelihood someone in treatment will be influenced to use and leave treatment without giving their chance at recovery the attention it deserves.
-Admissions Advisors are able to help you understand rules of each facility.
 All facilities take special circumstances in to consideration.

 What is Treatment Like?